xcape-io/ArduinoProps/help/Arduino_Props.md

 # Arduino Ethernet and Wifi
-Arduino with Ethernet or Wifi shield is suitable to build an Escape Room Props, however the sketch must be uploaded with an USB cable, so it is not convenient for props design and worse for props in production, which can lead to an unexpected significant increase in TCO.
+Arduino with Ethernet or Wifi shield is suitable to build an Escape Room Props, however the sketch must be uploaded with an USB cable, so it is not convenient for prop design and worse for prop in production, which can lead to an unexpected significant increase in TCO.

 # Compatible hardware